mfornos/awesome-microservices/README.md

 - [Raft Consensus](http://raftconsensus.github.io/) - Consensus algorithm that is designed to be easy to understand.
 It's equivalent to Paxos in fault-tolerance and performance.
 - [Resilience4j](https://github.com/resilience4j/resilience4j) - Fault tolerance library designed for Java8 and functional programming.
 - [Resilient HTTP](http://resilient-http.github.io/) - A smart HTTP client with super powers like fault tolerance, dynamic server discovery, auto balancing and reactive recovery, designed for distributed systems.
+- [Svix](https://svix.com) - Webhooks service that sends webhooks to your users with full retry schedules, exponential backoff, signature verification, and event types.

 ### Security